Overseas (Ken Carson song): Background and release

 The American rapper Ken Carson released his third studio album, A Great Chaos, on October 13, 2023, through Opium and Interscope Records.
 It was positively received by critics; several publications featured it on their year-end lists of the best albums from 2023.
 (Note: Namely, The Washington Post, Slant Magazine, Complex, Rolling Stone, and Paste.)
 "Overseas" was released on April 12, 2024, as the lead single for the deluxe edition of A Great Chaos.
 It was released one day ahead of his debut Coachella performance.
 Lucian, who produced the song alongside Esko, Lukrative, and Nick Spiders, told XXL that Carson immediately connected to its instrumental, devised an idea and was ready to record vocals for it before he and the other producers were aware.
 The artwork depicts scars on Carson's face; it was inspired by Heath Ledger's character Joker in the 2008 film The Dark Knight.
-A week after the release of the deluxe edition on July 5, 2023, Carson commenced his Chaos World Tour, which ran until November; he included "Overseas" as a part of its set list.
+A week after the release of the deluxe edition on July 5, 2024, Carson commenced his Chaos World Tour, which ran until November; he included "Overseas" as a part of its set list.

 Composition and lyrics

 "Overseas" is 2 minutes and 21 seconds long.
 Carson wrote the song with Esko, Lucian, Lukrative, and Nick Spiders.
 It was recorded by Corey Moon, with Benjamin Lidsky handling mixing and Colin Leonard handling mastering.
 It is a hip-hop song driven by an "electric" beat, 808-heavy production, and a subtle melody.
-According to HotNewHipHop's Elias Andrews, the songs sees Carson offer his audience an update on his recent life, which he mostly spent on tour.
+According to HotNewHipHop's Elias Andrews, the song sees Carson offer his audience an update on his recent life, which he mostly spent on tour.
 He mentions the European cities London, Paris, and Amsterdam, a reference to the first three stops of the Chaos World Tour.
 These lines are followed by lyrics discussing women and boasting to his enemies.
 He also reflects on his rise to prominence and what he would tell his younger self if he could: "I wish I could go back in time to tell myself, 'You gon' be rich.
 Andrews called Carson's flow "frantic", "aggressive", and "inflected".